sairamesh2432/NasdaqProject/README.md

 The dollar values apportioned to each stock are based on an average between **equal-weighting** and **cap-weighting** methodologies.
 Under an equal-weighting system, each stock in the index would receive an equal amount of shares, while under a cap-weighted system, larger companies recieve higher weight.

-Both systems have their own set of advantages and disadvantages so I decided to attempt a middle ground and average the two.
+Both systems have their own set of advantages and disadvantages, so I decided to attempt a middle ground and average the two.

 ## How to use?
 This script takes arguments from the command line.
 Simply input as an argument the amount of cash available to invest (in USD) when running the script in the terminal.